 Prepare yourself and vehicle for snow ahead

 Road safety and breakdown organisation GEM Motoring Assist is urging motorists to take extra care, with temperatures forecast to plummet and the possibility of a return to snow this week.
 Forecasters are predicting freezing temperatures during next week.
-As a result, road journeys are likely to be more difficult and treacherous, with ice on roads, falls of snow and reduced visibility because of … [Read more...]
+As a result, road journeys are likely to be more difficult and treacherous, with ice on roads, falls of … [Read more...]

 Newslines 22 November